franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 ![Screenshot: OpenProject's Meetings module, options for an agenda item if the meeting status is 'in progress'](openproject-15-4-meetings-outcome-highlighted.png)

 > [!NOTE]
 > In the following months, we will continue working on the Meetings module.
-For example, when a recurring meeting is closed, it should be possible to move all agenda items without outcomes to the next meeting ([see this feature](https://community.openproject.org/wp/61911)).
+For example, when a recurring meeting is closed, it shall be possible to move all agenda items without outcomes to the next meeting ([see this feature](https://community.openproject.org/wp/61911)).
 Also, a meeting agenda items backlog for recurring meetings is planned ([see this feature](https://community.openproject.org/wp/54751)).

 ### Generate PDF documents from a work package description